nuxencs/seasonpackarr/docs/product-specs/prowlarr-backfill.md

    again.
 Smart mode can permit missing files or pieces to download.
 4. Run the preview again.
 The imported variant must be rejected as already in the client, including equivalent results from other trackers.
-5. If scheduling will be used, test a short interval on a service configured only with the test client.
-Confirm the automatic run appears in logs after the interval.
-Set `interval: "0s"` and confirm no further automatic run starts.
+5. To test automatic monitoring, configure `rssInterval: "10m"` on a service with only the test client.
+Confirm a poll appears in logs after the interval, with `rss: true`.
+Check that Prowlarr receives no title or season query for the poll and that accepted packs use the expected hardlinks and import policy.
-   Then select the intended production interval.
+   Set `rssInterval: "0s"` and confirm no further poll starts.
+Then choose the intended production interval.

 These checks validate installation-specific tracker responses, client paths, filesystem mounts, and scheduler operation.
 Automated fixtures already cover the